hirosystems/stacks.js/docs/feature-guides/authenticate-users-with-connect.md

 The `showConnect` function accepts a several properties within a parameter object, such as:

-- The app's `name` and `icon`: are provided as strings comprising the `appDetails` object property.
+- The app's `name` and `icon` are provided as strings comprising the `appDetails` object property.
-- The `redirectTo` string: is used to provide a URL to which the user should be redirected upon successful authentication.
+- The `redirectTo` string is used to provide a URL to which the user should be redirected upon successful authentication.
 The `onFinish` callback serves a similar purpose by handling successful authentication within the context of a popup window.
 - The `userSession` object initiated above.

 Once the user selects the button in this popup, they are passed to the Stacks Wallet for authenticator with the `authRequest` token as a GET parameter.
 From there, they can confirm authentication and generate a new _Secret Key_ or Stacks identity before doing so, as needed, before coming back to the app.